-Defendant does not allege that she has withdrawn from the Partnership.
-She cannot.
-Instead, to avoid her obligations as a partner of the Partnership, she argues that Plaintiffs' claims under Fla.
+Defendants do not allege that they have withdrawn from the Partnership.
+They cannot.
+Instead, to avoid their obligations as partners of the Partnership, they argue that Plaintiffs' claims under Fla.
 Stat. § 620.8807 are not timely.
-Specifically, Defendant asserts that Plaintiffs' claims under Fla.
-Stat. § 620.8807 are time barred under a four year statute of limitation that runs from the date of the last improper distribution received by Defendant.
-This argument doesn't make sense because the Partnership was not winding down at that time.
+Specifically, Defendants assert that Plaintiffs' claims under Fla.
+Stat. § 620.8807 are time barred under a four year statute of limitation that runs from the date of the last improper distribution they received.
+This argument lacks merit because the Partnership was not winding down at that time.

 Fla.
-Stat. § 620.8807 establishes a duty by Defendant to "contribute to the partnership an amount equal to any excess of the charges over the credits in the partner's account" upon the winding down of the Partnerships.
+Stat. § 620.8807 establishes a duty by Defendants to "contribute to the partnership an amount equal to any excess of the charges over the credits in the partner's account" upon the winding down of the Partnerships.
 Thus, the four year statute of limitations to bring any claim for breach of the statutory duty provided by Fla.
-Stat. § 620.8807 would not begin running until Defendant failed to contribute at the winding down of the Partnerships.
+Stat. § 620.8807 would not begin running until Defendants failed to contribute at the winding down of the Partnerships.

 Here, the winding down began at the earliest when Margaret Smith was appointed Managing General Partner in 2012 or when the Conservator was appointed in January 2013.
-However, even if the winding down began in January 2009 - when Defendant alleges that winding down was on an agenda of a meeting scheduled by Chad Pugatch (and an affidavit from Chad Pugatch states that he never commenced a winding down) -, Plaintiffs timely brought their claim under Fla.
-Stat. § 620.8807 against Defendant within four years from the date that the
+However, even if the winding down began in January 2009 - when Defendants allege that winding down was on an agenda of a meeting scheduled by Chad Pugatch (and an affidavit from Chad Pugatch states that he never commenced a winding down) -, Plaintiffs timely brought their claim under Fla.
+Stat. § 620.8807 against Defendants.
+This is because it was asserted within four

-Partnerships began winding down, and Defendant has refused to contribute the amount due from her.
+= BERGER SINGERMAN years from the date that the Partnerships began winding down, and Defendants have refused to contribute the amount due.

-Defendant's remaining theory is that Plaintiffs' Fla.
+Defendants' remaining theory is that Plaintiffs' Fla.
 Stat. § 620.8807 claims are barred by a two-year statute of limitations under Fla.
 Stat. § 620.1508.
 However, that statute does not apply here because it only applies to distributions received from limited partnerships - and the Partnerships in this case are General Partnerships.
-Von Kahle Aff. at ¶ 7 (see Exhibit 4, infra); see also In re Kane, 470 B.R.
+Von Kahle Affidavit at ¶ 11 (see Exhibit 4, infra); see also In re Kane, 470 B.R.
 902, 936n.
 8 (Bankr.
 S.D.
 Fla.
 2012) ("The Court notes that in addressing this argument the Defendant cited Fla.
 Stat. § 620.1806, which governs limited partnerships and is not applicable in this case.").

 The two year statute of limitations contained in Fla.
-Stat. § 620.1806, evidences that the legislature did not intend to establish a statute of limitations under Fla.
-Stat. § 620.8807 which began to run from the date of a general partner received a distribution, but instead from the date that a general partnership began the process of winding down.
+Stat. § 620.1806, evidences that the legislature did not intend to establish a 2 year statute of limitations under Fla.
+Stat. § 620.8807 which accrued from the date of a general partner received a distribution, but instead from the date that a general partnership began the process of winding down.
 Otherwise, such a temporal limitation would have been included in the plain language of the statute.
 See Holly v.
 Auld, 450 So.
 2d 217, 219 (Fla.
 1984) ("it is not the court's duty or prerogative to modify or shade clearly expressed legislative intent. . .").

 Based on the foregoing, Plaintiffs' claims under Fla.
-Stat. § 620.8807 are not time-barred, and summary judgment should not be granted in favor of Defendant.
+Stat. § 620.8807 are not time-barred, and summary judgment should not be issued in Defendants' favor.